amanjot1kaur/linux-server-catalog-app/Readme.md

 A Linux virtual machine needs to be configurated to support the Item Catalog website.
 This is a set of instructions on how to set up a Linux server to host a simple web application built with Flask.

 The instructions are written specifically for hosting a Food Menu Catalog App (github link to this application is https://github.com/amanjot1kaur/catalog) on an Amazon Lightsail instance.
-You can visit http://13.59.147.36 for the website deployed.# Linux Server Configuration A Linux virtual machine needs to be configurated to support the Item Catalog website.
+You can visit http://13.59.147.36 for the website deployed.
+A Linux virtual machine needs to be configurated to support the Item Catalog website.
 This is a set of instructions on how to set up a Linux server to host a simple web application built with Flask.

 The instructions are written specifically for hosting a Food Menu Catalog App (github link to this application is https://github.com/amanjot1kaur/catalog)